xXCaulDevsYT/dice/docs/discoin.md

 title: Discoin
-description: What Discoin is and how it plays into Dice
+description: A guide on Discoin and how it's integrated with Dice

 # [Discoin](http://discoin.sidetrip.xyz/)